Jeremy Fish: Work

 In 2006, Nike Skateboarding released a version of the Air Classic shoe with artwork designed by Fish which they later recalled because Nike was not satisfied with the embossing.

 Fish has collaborated with Aesop Rock since the latter's move to San Francisco in 2005.
 In the fall of 2006, the pair created a book entitled The Next Best Thing, which also included a 7-inch picture disk.
 Fish later created the artwork for Aesop Rock's fifth studio album None Shall Pass, released by Definitive Jux.
 In 2009, they again teamed up to release Ghosts of the Barbary Coast on Definitive Jux.

 In 2008, DRAGO staged Rome-antic Delusions, an exhibition of Fish's paintings, drawings and screen prints.
 The exhibition was held in Rome, and much of the art was created there as well.

 His Silly Pink Bunnies (2011) sculpture and mural was at the corner of Haight Street and Laguna Street in San Francisco, featuring a large, pink rabbit head widely opening its mouth to reveal a skull.
 Silly Pink Bunnies was removed in 2013 due to construction.
 A Kickstarter crowdfunding campaign was started and raised over $50,000 to erect a permanent bronze bunny near the same location in the future.
+The sculpture eventually found a home at the Haight Street Art Center.

 In 2013 he worked on creating a custom pinball machine for a project called "Bring Back The Arcade" with Tilt Warning Customs.

 In 2015, Fish was named San Francisco City Hall’s first Artist-in Residence and an opening O Glorious City was held in November 2015.
 Additionally an exhibition book of his work, "O Glorious City: A Love Letter to San Francisco" was published.